issp-center-dev/cif2x/docs/en/source/about/index.rst

 Copyright
 ----------------------------------------------------------------

+.. only:: html

   |copy| *2023- The University of Tokyo.
 All rights reserved.*

   .. |copy| unicode:: 0xA9 .. copyright sign

+.. only:: latex

+  :math:`\copyright` *2023- The University of Tokyo.
+All rights reserved.*

 This software was developed with the support of "Project for advancement of software usability in materials science" of The Institute for Solid State Physics, The University of Tokyo.